 Maria De Jesus,

 Dr. Maria De Jesus brings to AU a wealth of research and teaching experiences in the area of health communication and promotion, a critical area of focus in interstate and transnational relations.
 Her research examines the role of cross-cultural heal...
 [More]

 Carolyn Gallaher is a broadly trained political geographer.
 Her work blends insights from political economy and cultural studies and is focused on two substantive areas of inquiry—the role of paramilitaries in irregular warfare and the influence of t...
 [More]

-Dr. Christian J. Maisch teaches Foreign Policy in the Washington Semester Program of American University's School of Professional & Extended Studies.
-Dr. Maisch served as Associate Dean of the Washington Semester Program, Washington Professional De...
+Dr. Christian J. Maisch teaches in the School of Professional & Extended Studies.
+Dr. Maisch served as Associate Dean of the Washington Semester Program, Washington Professional Development, and the School of Professional & Extended Studies from Janu...
 [More]

 Shoon Murray is Director of the US Foreign Policy Master’s Program, an SIS International Policy Research Scholar, and an Associate Professor.
 She teaches classes on American Foreign Policy, decision-making theory, and the role of public opinion, the ...
 [More]